Utah UCCJEA

 against the person to secure his appearance with the child in the other state.

-under Subsections (1) and (2) may be assessed against the parties according to
+Subsections (1) and (2) may be assessed against the parties according to the law

 has jurisdiction to make an initial child custody determination only if: